sajorobinson/DemographicsGenerator/README.md

 ## Overview

 This is a simple project for me to practice object oriented programming in C#.
-My main focus here was interacting with JSON files and turning them into class objects.
+My main focus here was learning how to interact with JSON files and turn them into class objects.

 This program defines a `Person` object that consists of several strings selected from JSON files.
 The goal is to build a randomly generated "profile" of a person.

+The end goal of this program is to use as a fun tool for worldbuilding or in table-top role playing games.
+If I have a bank of data for a specific world I'm writing about, I can populate it in this program and generate basic characters on the fly.

 ## Learning objectives